 When attending a convocation event, we ask all participants, to be on time, stay during the entire program, and act courteously toward the speaker(s) and members of the audience.
 This policy will come into effect in the fall semester 2016.

 Programs Offered at Each Campus

-San Marcos, Nicaragua Accounting (online only)
+San Marcos, Accounting (online only)

+Nicaragua Health Services Administration (online only)

+International Business (online only)

 International Business (offered in Spanish) (online only)